 The alpine lake community of Dillon is the perfect setting for a day of adventure and fun.
 Come share the magic of the Colorado high country and fall in love with Dillon.
 No matter what adventure you seek, let this beautiful town on the shores of scenic Lake Dillon Reservoir be your vacation headquarters.
 Recreation, entertainment, relaxation, and pure fun are all at your doorstep, no matter what your age.
 Dillon is the perfect family getaway close to Breckenridge, Keystone, Arapahoe Basin, Copper Mountain, Vail, Beaver Creek, and Denver.

 Wedding, group, and special events can be held in the parks.
-Facilities, such as the Marina Park Pavilion, Town Park Pavilion, and Dillon Amphitheatre, area is available for rental.
+Facilities, such as the Marina Park Pavilion and Town Park Pavilion are available for rental.
 Reservations are required 4 weeks in advance and rental fees are listed here.
 Call 970-468-2403 for more information.
 If you are organizing a fundraising event, such as a charity walk or bike ride, you may reserve park facilities.
 This type of event requires a Special Use Permit.

 Enjoy paved multi-use trails, lakeshore access, hiking trails, picnic tables, playgrounds, lawns, a basketball court, four tennis courts, baseball diamond, two bocce courts, volleyball court, outdoor events, and beautiful natural settings all with spectacular mountain views unlike anywhere else in the world.